apache/age-website/docs/clauses/create.md

 ## Return created node

-Creating a single node is done by issuing the following query.
+You can create and return a node within the same query as follows:

 Query